ChrisPritchard/GrislyGrotto/linux-setup.md

 ## Step Two - Dotnet Service

-1. Create a dir on the server under `/var/www` called grislygrotto works.
+1. Create a dir on the server under `/var/www` called `grislygrotto`.
 Change the ownership of the new folder to www-data with the command `sudo chown www-data grislygrotto/`
 2. Publish the project on a dev machine, targetting the linux architecture, e.g. `dotnet publish -r linux-arm -c Release`
 3. Copy the published files and the Sqlite database into the linux directory.
 E.g., from the publish folder on the dev machine, run `scp * pi@192.168.1.69:/var/www/grislygrotto`
 3. Copy the service file into systemd's service file location: `/etc/systemd/system/kestrel-grislygrotto.service`.
 It can be copied using scp like above.